-We have reviewed the journals posted to transition the opening balances from FRS 102 to IFRS.
-We have also performed a walkthrough of the significant processes to determine any further areas that require consideration in terms of IFRS transition adjustments that were not previously considered by management.
+We have reviewed the journals posted to transition the opening balances from FRS 102 to UK IAS.
+We have also performed a walkthrough of the significant processes to determine any further areas that require consideration in terms of GAAP transition adjustments that were not previously considered by Management.

-We have reviewed management's accounting paper and reporting received from management's specialist in relation to the fair value of intangible assets and useful economic life assigned and engaged our EY internal valuation specialists to review the methodology and key assumptions.
+We have reviewed management's accounting paper and reporting received from management's specialist in relation to the fair value of intangible assets and useful economic life assigned as part of the Purchase Price Allocations.